OfficeDev/Microsoft-Teams-Samples/samples/app-sso/nodejs/README.md

         ![image](https://user-images.githubusercontent.com/85108465/122787796-502d2380-d2d3-11eb-832f-b50d317a4869.png)

 1. __*Teams manifest changes.*__
-    - **Edit** the `manifest.json` contained in the  `teamsAppManifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`) also update the `<<DOMAIN-NAME>>` with the ngrok URL
+    - **Edit** the `manifest.json` contained in the  `teamsAppManifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`) also update the `<<DOMAIN-NAME>>` with the ngrok URL domain like `xxx111.ngrok.io` excluding http/https.
     - **Zip** up the contents of the `teamsAppManifest` folder to create a `manifest.zip`
     - **Upload** the `manifest.zip` to Teams (in the Apps view click "Upload a custom app")

-## Running the sample
 > Note: This `manifest.json` specified that the bot will be installed in a "personal" scope only.
 Please refer to Teams documentation for more details.

+## Running the sample

 You can interact with this bot by sending it a message.
 The bot will respond by requesting you to login to AAD, then making a call to the Graph API on your behalf and returning the results.
 - Install App